-DR. LYNCH-WALSH: No, no, no, no, that wasn't what I was saying, and I was here, too, so I actually have Mr. Bays personnel file where it indicates what he was responsible for.
+DR. LYNCH-WALSH: No, no, no, no, no, that wasn't what I was saying, and I was here, too, so I actually have Mr. Bays personnel file where it indicates what he was responsible for.
 So I guess I'll have to forward that out, as it pertains to Maximo and the functionality that Maximo also had.
 Actually, I got the clarity I was looking for.

+MRS. MARTE: Through the Chair?
 MR. MEDVIN: Yes, Ms. Marte.